ermlikeyeah/ermlikeyeah.github.io/_posts/2018-03-27-continual-gradual-improvement-poster-download.markdown

 ---
 layout: post
-title: Continual gradual improvement posters
+title: Continual gradual improvement poster
 date: '2018-03-27 22:30:00'
 ---
 Just before Christmas I did some posters at work that said "Continual Gradual Improvement".
 Grind 'til we shine and all that, yeah?